read-write-web/banana-wiki/Scripting-with-Ammonite.md

 blank nodes or literals).
 Then for each such URL `url` having  downloaded the documents that those URLs point to, parsed them into a graph `g` and created a pointed graph `PointedGraph(url,g)` we can then continue exploring the data from that location.

+We need to automate this process as much as possible though.
 In the above example we asked for the default representation of the `henryDocUrl` resource.
-As it happened it returned Turtle.
-But as we want to follow the `knows/foaf.knows` links to other.
+As it happened it returned Turtle, and we were then able to use the right parser.
+But we would like a library to automate this task so that the software can follow the `knows/foaf.knows` links to other pages automatically.

 Let us write this then as little scripts and see how far we get.